 They’re Still Prescribing Opioids, how can This Help?

 Opioid medications will always be on the market; they are effective medications.
 It has spurred an epidemic of abuse and misuse, unfortunately.
 The aim is to make prescription opioids less available.
 With fewer pills being prescribed, the less likely they are to be abused.
 According to the Prescription Opioids and Heroin Research Report, nearly 80% of heroin users reported using prescription opioids before using heroin.
-The hope is that passing these laws; we can stop the progression that so many have spiraled into.
+The hope is that by bypassing these laws; we can stop the progression that so many have spiraled into.
 From prescription drug use (prescribed or not) to heroin use.

 People are still becoming addicted every day from construction workers to nurses, teachers, and high school athletes.
 Addiction doesn’t discriminate.
 Most people don’t realize that they are addicted to prescription painkillers until it is too late.
 Overdoses from opioids are killing around 115 Americans a day, opiates now kill more people than breast cancer and even car accidents.
 The opioid epidemic didn’t happen overnight.
 It’s not going to go away anytime soon unless something is done about it.
-The steps that states are taking is the beginning.
+The steps that states are taking in the beginning.

 Access to treatment and a decrease in the number of prescription opioids in circulation are two of the components to the equation.
 If more legislation like this is passed, it could benefit many people.
 This is just another step in the right direction.
 No one thinks they or a family member could become addicted, yet it happens every day.
 Being unaware of the true danger of prescription opiates is setting people up for addiction.
 Educate yourself and your family about the dangers of opioid addiction.